 Sam Martin Bruce was born on December 7, 1915, in Houston, Texas.
-Bruce’s father died when Bruce was a young boy.
-His mother remarried, and his family relocated to Seattle, Washington, where Bruce eventually graduated from Garfield High School in 1933.
-Soon after graduating, Bruce enrolled at North Carolina Agricultural and Technical State University in Greensboro, North Carolina, where he eventually met his future wife, Grace Foy.
-They married in 1939.
+Bruce’s father died when he was a young boy.
+His mother remarried and the family relocated to Seattle, Washington.
+In 1933, Bruce graduated from Garfield High School and soon enrolled at North Carolina Agricultural and Technical State University in Greensboro, North Carolina.
+While there, he met his future wife, Grace Foy, and they married in 1939.

 As a tribute to Lieutenant Sam Martin Bruce, Tuskegee Airmen and their supporters in the Seattle, Washington, area created the Sam Bruce Chapter of the Tuskegee Airmen, Inc. in 1975.